-Revenues decreased by \$1.1 million, or 67%, to \$553,000 for the three months ended September 30, 2012 from \$1.7 million for the three months ended September 30, 2011.
-Collaborative research and development revenue decreased principally as a result of \$1.1 million recognized in the prior year period due to the July 2011 termination by Intrinsiq of its exclusive field-of-use license for nutraceutical and food science applications of BioSilicon.
-Royalty income totaled \$384,000 for the three months ended September 30, 2012 compared to \$198,000 for the three months ended September 30, 2011 as a result of increased Retisert royalties from Bausch & Lomb.
+Revenues decreased by \$45,000, or 7%, to \$585,000 for the three months ended December 31, 2012 from \$630,000 for the three months ended December 31, 2011.
+Collaborative research and development revenue decreased by \$9,000 due to decreased revenue recognition from the Restated Pfizer Agreement as a result of increased estimated total costs of the research and development program over a longer estimated performance period, offset by other research and development revenue.
+Royalty income on sales of Retisert and Vitrasert by Bausch & Lomb decreased to \$390,000 for the three months ended December 31, 2012 compared to \$426,000 for the three months ended December 31, 2011.

-Alimera reported that it expects to begin generating revenue from sales of ILUVIEN for DME in the EU during the first quarter of 2013.
-Under the Alimera Agreement, we will be entitled to 20% of net profits, as defined, on a country-by-country basis.
+Alimera reported that it expects to begin generating revenue from sales of ILUVIEN for DME in Germany during the first quarter of 2013 and in the U.K. and France later in 2013.
+Under the Alimera Agreement, we will be entitled to 20% of net profits, as defined, on a country-by-country basis from ILUVIEN for DME.
 We do not know when and if Alimera will achieve net profits in each EU country where it has marketing approval and intends to commercialize ILUVIEN directly.
-Alimera also reported that, based on a June 2012 meeting with the FDA, it intends to resubmit its NDA for ILUVIEN for DME to the FDA.
-We would be entitled to receive a \$25.0 million milestone payment from Alimera within 30 days following any such FDA approval, although we do not know when or if that approval would occur.
+If ILUVIEN for DME were to be approved by the FDA following Alimera's intended response to the 2011 CRL, we would be entitled to receive a \$25.0 million milestone payment from Alimera within 30 days following any such FDA approval, although we do not know when or if that approval would occur.